redhat-cip/dci-openshift-agent/README.md

 ### Starting the DCI OCP Agent

-Now that you have configured the `DCI Openshift Agent`, you can start the service.
+Now that you have configured the `DCI OpenShift Agent`, you can start the service.

 Please note that the service is a systemd `Type=oneshot`.
 This means that if you need to run a DCI job periodically, you have to configure a `systemd timer` or a `crontab`.